Types and Part of Data Mining architecture

 - It all starts when the user puts up certain data mining requests, these requests are then sent to data mining engines for pattern evaluation.

-- These applications try to find the solution of the query using the already present database.
+- These applications try to find the solution to the query using the already present database.

 - The metadata then extracted is sent for proper analysis to the data mining engine which sometimes interacts with pattern evaluation modules to determine the result.